 As a general rule, well-respected people aren’t interrupted because others are interested in the things they say.
 If you learn how to deal with interruptions, you might come across as more assertive and socially skilled.

 When you are interrupted, try one of these phrases:

 - “Just a second, I’d like to finish my thought.”

 - “Excuse me, we got off track.
 What I was saying was that ___________.”

 - “Please, let me speak.”

-If you don’t get a window to say something immediately, that’s okay.
-People will often remember that you got something to say, so they will give you a chance to speak later on in the conversation.
+If you don’t get an opportunity to say something immediately, that’s OK.
+People will often remember that you got something to say, so they will give you a chance to speak later in the conversation.

 - Using a quick inhale as a signal you got something to say

 By making a quick and audible inhale, people will notice you got something to say and focus on you.

 When you start asserting yourself more, people will become more aware of your presence and give you more space in conversations.